 Hyperthermia & Health: The Benefits of Using a Sauna

 Ahhh, the sauna.
-It’s an age-old experience that brings peace, calm, relaxation, and even a little bit of luxury to mind.
-What you may not know, however, is that it is also one of the best activities for releasing toxins and can be a great way to boost your immune system.
+It’s an age-old experience that brings peace, calm, relaxation and even a little bit of luxury to mind.
+What you may not know, however, is that sitting in a sauna is also one of the best activities for releasing toxins and can be a great way to boost your immune system.

 What Is Hyperthermia?

 All saunas raise your body temperature above the typical 98.6 degrees.
 This is called hyperthermia.